CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 Third-Party Cookies Are Going Away

 Look, cookies are basically done.
 Chrome is phasing them out.
 Safari already killed them.
 Everyone else is following.
-So your old way of tracking and targeting is dying.
+Your old way of tracking and targeting is dying.

 When Do You Need a Marketing Cloud?